• INDOOR CYCLING

 FLUID TRAINERS

 Before the advent of smart trainers, fluid trainers were the pinnacle.
 Fluid trainers use an impeller that spins in a fluid-filled chamber to create its resistance.
-This resistance is progressive, which means that the faster you go, the harder it gets.
+This resistance is progressive, which means the faster you go, the harder it gets.
 This gives the trainer a more road-like feel.
-Fluid trainers are very quiet and a great option for someone that wants to push themselves hard on the trainer.
+Fluid trainers are very quiet and a great option for someone who wants to push themselves hard on the trainer.

 MAGNETIC TRAINERS